Creating a known error

 If you agree with the specialist's recommendation that a change is the best way to remove the root cause of the problem, initiate the change by creating a known error and assigning it to the change coordinator of the affected service.

-If BMC Knowledge Management is installed in your environment, you can create knowledge articles to describe known errors.
+If Remedy Knowledge Management is installed in your environment, you can create knowledge articles to describe known errors.
 This information could be useful to subsequent users who encounter or analyze the same or similar issues and problems.
 For information about how to do this, see Recording a Known Error in a knowledge article.